factorhouse/helm-charts/_readme_gen/kpow/_partials/_configure-helm-kpow-aws-annual.md

-Download the Helm Repository in order to use the Kpow Helm Chart.
+Download and extract the Helm chart from the Marketplace listing repository.

 ```bash
 export HELM_EXPERIMENTAL_OCI=1